manuelrojas/contact-app/README.md

-# Fullstack Authentication with Next.js and NextAuth.js

-This is the starter project for the fullstack tutorial with Next.js and Prisma.
-You can find the final version of this project in the [`final`](https://github.com/prisma/blogr-nextjs-prisma/tree/final) branch of this repo.
+# Contact APP with Next.js, NextAuth.js, Google People API

+You can adjust your database schema by creating the actual tables in the database.
+Run the following command:

+npx prisma db push

+npx prisma studio